strategic plan development

 By taking your part in the citizen survey you will be informing us about what you feel are priorities, and how satisfied you are with the current delivery of those services.

 What are the stakeholders telling us?
-To identify our strategic priorities, we will analyse the citizen surveys by looking at the "gap differential" between the rankings for the level of importance of service compared to the ranking of satisfaction for that same service.
+To identify our strategic priorities, we will analyze the citizen surveys by looking at the "gap differential" between the rankings for the level of importance of service compared to the ranking of satisfaction for that same service.
 A larger "gap differential" means we need to re-evaluate how we are delivering that service.

 The information gathered around the staff, online services, communication and accountability, non-essential infrastructure, and value for tax dollars will help us understand how ratepayers view public assets and allow us to make informed decisions on your behalf.